Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Experimental setup

+In each scenario, the world $W$ is defined as the set of entries from the underlying dataset.
+We hold out 25\% of the entities in $W$ for testing purposes.
+At the beginning of each interaction, a new scene is created by randomly selecting 10 entities from $W$, with the constraint that training scenes can only hold training entities and that test scenes can only hold (unseen) test entities.
+The exception to this rule is \textsc{clevr}, where the original dataset splits are used, holding scenes of 3 to 10 entities.

+In each experiment, unless specified otherwise, we train a population of 10 agents for 1M pairwise interactions on the training scenes and evaluate on 100K interactions on the testing scenes.
+Results are averaged over 10 independent runs.
+The chosen hyperparameters are shown in Table~\ref{tab:parameters}.
+These values have only been tuned on the \textsc{clevr} dataset and are used on all 37 datasets with no further fine-tuning.

-The first experiment validates the methodology on the three datasets, thereby adopting the default parameter settings listed in Table \ref{tab:parameters}.
-The results are analysed in terms of three quantitative metrics: \textit{degree of communicative success}, \textit{degree of linguistic coherence} and \textit{average linguistic inventory size}.
-The degree of communicative success reflects how successful a population of agents is at solving the game task.
-It is computed as the average outcome of the last 1,000 games, where success counts as 1 and failure as 0 (see the \textit{Feedback} step of the game description is Section \ref{sec:methodology}).
-The degree of linguistic coherence quantifies inhowfar the different agents in the population would produce the same utterance under the same circumstances, thereby measuring convergence towards a predictable linguistic convention.
-It is computed for each interaction as a binary measure that indicates whether the listener agent would have used the same utterance as the one produced by the speaker agent to describe the topic entity, if this agent would have been the speaker.
-This binary measure is then averaged over the last 1,000 interactions.
-Finally, the average linguistic inventory size reflects the number of distinct words that are in `active use'.
-It is calculated as the average number of distinct words uttered by the agents during the last 1,000 games in which they took up the speaker role.
+In line with common practice in the field \citep{steels1999talking,loetzsch2015lexicon}, the results are analysed in terms of three quantitative metrics both during training and at test time:

+\paragraph{Degree of communicative success.} The degree of communicative success reflects how successful a population of agents is at solving the task.
+It is computed as the average outcome of all interactions, where success counts as 1 and failure as 0.
+It serves as the feedback signal through which agents reinforce or adjust their linguistic structures.

+\paragraph{Degree of conventionality.} The degree of conventionality quantifies to what extent the different agents in the population would produce the same utterance under the same circumstances, thereby measuring convergence towards a predictable linguistic convention.
+It is computed by averaging, over all interactions, a binary measure that indicates whether the listener agent would have used the same utterance as the one produced by the speaker agent to describe the topic entity, if the listener had been the speaker.
+In prior work, this metric has been referred to as \textit{lexical coherence} \cite{steels2015talking}.
+Other formulations for this metric are \textit{message agreement} \citep{kim2021emergent} and \textit{speaker synchronisation} \citep{rita2022role}.